5 Affordable, Beautiful Yoga Retreats You'll Want to Book This Summer

 If you're really looking to get away, practice in paradise at the Sivananda Ashram Yoga Retreat in Paradise Island, Bahamas.
 Located just across the bay from Nassau, the retreat’s lodging ranges from modest cabins to beachfront suites surrounded by the natural beauty of a tropical garden, crystal-clear water and pure white sands.

 The retreat wants you to immerse yourself in the yogic lifestyle and increase your vitality and positivity through daily practice, a healthy vegetarian diet, silent meditation sessions and uplifting teachings.

-Rates for the workshop start as low as $20 a day, and that includes your meals, yoga classes, daily workshops, and satsangs as well as access to their beautiful beach and the ashram grounds and amenities.
+Rates for the workshop start as low as $20 a day (in the summer), and that includes your meals, yoga classes, daily workshops and satsangs as well as access to their beautiful beach and the ashram grounds and amenities.
 Lodging can be as low as $69 a night if you're down to camp on the beach.
 The most expensive part of your treat to this island retreat will be airfare, but if you book in advance you might be able to get a good deal.